Catch // Concept Document

 TIME.

 After last seating on a Friday night, a regular at the corner booth doesn't make it home.
-The five staff still in the building are the only people it could be.
+The five people still in the building are the only ones it could be.

 Confidential